kriss-kad/NM404_AzmuthStar/README.md

 The repository provides all the files needed to run the AzmuthStar Gui Application on your machine and the sample testing image provided in the SAMPLE folder.

 ## Introduction
-Aim : Size Invariant Ship Detection From SAR Images.
+Problem statement : Size Invariant Ship Detection From SAR Images.

 Organisation: Indian Space Research Organisation [ISRO]